• Skip to primary navigation

 Hiroshima

-Visiting Hiroshima was a very moving experience.
+For me, visiting Hiroshima was a very moving experience.
 It felt strange to wander around streets that were completely and utterly destroyed when the A-bomb was dropped during WWII in 1945.

-An entire city lost… I couldn’t, and still can’t, grasp the enormity of that tragedy.
+I couldn’t, and still can’t, grasp the enormity of that tragedy.
 When in Hiroshima, there are several places you must visit, to learn about the history of the city:

-• The Atomic Bomb Dome: the atomic bomb dropped by the United States Army detonated about 600 meters above this building, which is why it’s still (partially) standing.
-It’s a vivid reminder of the tragic history of Hiroshima.
+📍The Atomic Bomb Dome: The atomic bomb dropped by the United States Army detonated about 600 meters above this building, which is why it's still (partially) standing.
+It's a vivid reminder of the tragic history of Hiroshima.

 Check out my Hiroshima itinerary.